ychwah/termux-mobile-coder/README.md

 ## Software
 - [PHPMyAdmin](software/phpmyadmin) - Run PHPMyAdmin on Termux to view and manage database queries and transactions.
+- [SurrealDB](software/surrealdb) - Run SurrealD, an open-source, modern database designed for real-time applications with Termux.

 ## Tools
 - [NGROK](tools/ngrok-termux) ([ngrok.com](https://ngrok.com)) - Run ngrok command for making your apps public or sharing your APIs online on your phone.